GoByeBye/DiscoSniper/readme.md

 # DiscoSniper

-DiscoSniper is an opensource Discord Nitro auto claimer made in python.
+DiscoSniper is an open-source Discord Nitro auto claimer made in python.
 It sure as hell is not the fastest sniper out there but it gets the job done in a timely and stable manner.
 It also supports hosting on heroku for 24/7 sniping without your PC

 ## Preview